-FORM 10-Q -----------
+FORM 10-Q

-(Marl ⊠ c One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES I EXCHANGE ACT OF 1934 • • FOF the quarterly period ended September : OR 30, 2022 TRANSITION REPORT BURGUANT TO SECTION EVCHANCE ACT OF 1024 TRANSITION REPORT PURSUANT TO SECTION • • For the transition p period from to Commission File Number: 1-41403 3 Life Sciences Hol • Delaware (State or other jurisdiction of incorporation or organization) 87-4706968 (I.R.S.
-Employer Identification No.) 12 Gill Street Suite 4650 Woburn, Massachusetts (Address of principal executive offices) 01801 (Zip Code) istrant's telephone number, including a Not Applicable ner address and former fiscal year, if ch , Trading Title of each class Common Stock Symbol(s) CMRA Name of each exchange on which registered The Nasdaq Stock Market LLC Warrants CMRAW The Nasdaq Stock Market LLC 12 mc 13 or 15(d) of the Securities Exchange Act of 1934 during the p ject to such filing requirements for the past 90 days.
-Yes ⊠ (§232 Indicate by check mark whether the registrant has submitte .405 of this chapter) during the preceding 12 months (or for suc e required to be submitted pursuant to Rule 405 of Regulation S quired to submit such files).
-Yes $\ oxtimes$ No $\ \Box$ S-T compa Indicate by check mark whether the registrant is a large according.
-See the definitions of "large accelerated filer," "accelerated relerated filer, an accelerated filer, a non-a d filer," "smaller reporting company," and ccelerated filer, smaller reporting company, or an emerging grov "emerging growth company" in Rule 12b-2 of the Exchange Ad wth ct. accelerated filer Accelerated filer Smaller reporting company If an emerging growth company indicate by check mark if the registrant has elected not to use the ex Emerging growth company tended transition period for complying with any new or revised accou nting standards provided pursuant to Section 13(a) of the Exch • tended dunishion period for complying with any new or revised i illialiciai Indicate by check mark whether the registrant is a shell cor 9 subse Indicate by check mark whether the registrant has filed all quent to the distribution of securities under a plan confirmed by by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 As of November 11, 2022, the registrant had 19,849,116 sh ares of common stock, \$0.0001 par value per share, outstanding. ,

-Table of Contents
+(Mark One)

+QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2022

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 1-41403

+Comera Life Sciences Holdings, Inc.

+(Exact Name of Registrant as Specified in its Charter)

+Delaware (State or other jurisdiction of incorporation or organization) 12 Gill Street Suite 4650 Woburn, Massachusetts

+Woburn, Massachusetts (Address of principal executive offices) 87-4706968 (I.R.S.
+Employer Identification No.)

+01801 (Zip Code)

+(617) 871-2101 (Registrant's telephone number, including area code) Not Applicable

+(Former name, former address and former fiscal year, if changed since last report)

+Securities registered pursuant to Section 12(b) of the Act:

+Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock CMRA The Nasdaq Stock Market LLC Warrants CMRAW The Nasdaq Stock Market LLC

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes  No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T

+(§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗌

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Non-accelerated filer Accelerated filer□Smaller reporting company⊠Emerging growth company⊠

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+Yes  No 🗆

+As of November 11, 2022, the registrant had 19,849,116 shares of common stock, \$0.0001 par value per share, outstanding.